dbanty/dylananthony.com/_posts/fastapi-rust-1-intro.md

 ## What is this Series?

-I am going to produce a series of blog posts attempting to create a method for replacing FastAPI applications with Rust for my particular usecase.
-I don't know what this will lead to just yet, it may end up being a tutorial, it may end up being a development log as I create the pieces of the ecosystem that are missing, it may end up being only one more post if I find something that magically solves all my issues.
+I am going to produce a series of blog posts attempting to create a method for replacing FastAPI applications with Rust for my particular use case.
+I don't know what this will lead to just yet; it may end up being a tutorial, it may end up being a development log as I create the pieces of the ecosystem that are missing, it may end up being only one more post if I find something that magically solves all my issues.

 Check out the requirements section below for _exactly_ what I'm trying to achieve!